driftAbout/whiteboard_challenges/challenge_03/README.md

   - Inside the while loop, reassign the car variable to the value of the property

   - If car is falsey, stop the loop.
-Car will be null or undefined after aggregating the last vale in the object some point
+Car will be null or undefined after aggregating the last value in the object.

   - Return the aggregated total or null if the total is zero.